Particular/docs.particular.net/nservicebus/dependency-injection/index.md

 redirects:
  - nservicebus/containers
 related:
-- samples/containers
+ - samples/dependency-injection
 ---

-Services and state are managed by Containers and Dependency Injection.
+Services and state are managed by Dependency Injection (DI).
 NServiceBus automatically registers all its components as well as user-implemented handlers and sagas so that all instancing modes and wiring are done correctly by default and without errors.
-NServiceBus has a built-in container, but it can be replaced by any other container.
+NServiceBus has a built-in DI, but it can be replaced by any other container.

 ## Dependency Lifecycle